Mainstream Republicans of Washington: Activities

-Since 2008 Mainstream Republicans has organized Action for Washington, an annual leadership training program targeting college students and recent college graduates.
+Since 2008, Mainstream Republicans has organized Action for Washington, an annual leadership training program targeting college students and recent college graduates.

 The group continues to host its annual symposium, the Cascade Conference.
 In 2007, former United States Attorney John McKay, who had been fired by the George W. Bush administration in the dismissal of U.S. attorneys controversy, received enthusiastic applause when he addressed the conference.
 The 2013 event featured a speech by Tacoma mayor Marilyn Strickland, a Democratic Party activist who had previously made headlines when she described Republicans as "racist," a remark for which she later apologized.

 The organization claims to have raised and donated more than $500,000 to Republican candidates in Washington in 2012.
 Major supporters of the group that year included Microsoft and Weyerhaeuser, which each donated $25,000, and former McCaw Cellular executive Bruce McCaw, who gave $10,000.
-Labor unions, including the state teacher's union and the Washington Federation of State Employees, also contributed to the Mainstream Republicans of Washington.
+Labor unions, including the state teachers' union and the Washington Federation of State Employees, also contributed to the Mainstream Republicans of Washington.